dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/step-indicator/demos.md

 <StepIndicatorTextOnly />

-### StepIndicator with custom renderer.
+### StepIndicator with a custom renderer.

 <StepIndicatorCustomRenderer />

 ### StepIndicator with urls

 **NB:** The URL support is deprecated.
-You have to handle this kind of logic internal in your application from v10 of `@dnb/eufemia`.
+You have to handle this kind of logic internally in your application from v10 of `@dnb/eufemia`.

 You find more [v1 demos here](/uilib/components/step-indicator/demos-v1).